SergiuSolomon/Hackaton2016/README.md

 # Hackaton2016
-SS - Edit from Visual Studio
+SS - Edit from Visual Studio from work